zeusdeux/use-is-in-viewport/Readme.md

 const targetRef = useCallback(node => console.log(node)) // can come from anywhere
 // or
 const targetRef = useRef(null) // can come from anywhere
+// or
+const targetRef = React.createRef(null) // can come from anywhere

 const [isInViewport, wrappedTargetRef] = useIsInViewport({ target: targetRef }) ...